ucan-wg/invocation/README.md

 An Instruction is the smallest unit of work that can be requested from a UCAN.
 It describes one `(resource, operation, input)` triple.
 The `input` field is free form, and depend on the specific resource and ability being interacted with, and is not described in this specification.

-Using the JavaScript analogy from the introduction, an Instructon is similar to wrapping a call in a closure:
+Using the JavaScript analogy from the introduction, an Instruction is similar to wrapping a call in a closure:

 ```json
 {